Santiagomrn/flug-nest/src/docs/Documentation.md

 Flug-Nest query format is based on the Sequelize query format, but limited and adapted for security.

-The contents of the `where` query param should be a JSON where the keys are either:
+The contents of the `where` query param should be an array[JSON]  where the keys of JSON are either:

 - The name of the parameter that we want to query in the Model, or
 - One of the following supported operators: